Shakila Qureshi: Early life

 Shakila was interested in acting from a young then she went to Lahore and from there she made her debut in a PTV drama.

 Career

 Shakila worked in PTV dramas during the 1980s.
 Her notable dramas include Aik Din, Samundar, Pyas, Kikar Kahday and many others such as Sona Chandi, Labbaik.
 She also showed her face in several TV commercials.
-In 1988, she opted for films and her debut movie was "Dushman", directed by S. Y. Ahmad.
-The following year in 1989 she received Nigar Award for Best TV Actress for her role as Shamshad in the PTV drama Pyaas.
+In 1983, she opted for films and her debut movie was "Deevangi", directed by Zafar Shabab which was a Golden Jubliee super hit at the box office.
+The following year in 1989 she received Nigar Award for Best TV Actress for her role as Shamshad in the PTV drama Pyas.
 Later, she was paired with the comedian actor Umer Shareef in movies Mr. 420 (1992), Mr. Charlie (1993), Miss Fitna (1993), and Baaghi Shehzaday (1995).
 Then she went back to work in dramas but after sometime, she retired in 2010.

 Personal life

 Shakila married the comedian Umer Shareef in 1995, but divorced him shortly after.